 Figure 9.8 summarizes changes in system costs, based on ST model results using MM price-policy assumptions, when Huntington 1 retires at the end of 2028.
 The graph on the left shows annual changes in cost by category and the graph on right shows annual net changes in total costs (the solid black line) and the cumulative PVRR(d) of changes to net system costs over time (the dashed black line).
-Through 2042, the PVRR(d) shows that retiring the Huntington 1 unit early at the end of 2028 is \$120 million higher cost than the P-MM Portfolio.
-On a risk-adjusted basis, considering the risk associated with low-probability, high-cost events through stochastic simulations, the portfolio running the Hunter 3 with SCR through the end-of-life is \$118 million higher cost than the P-MM portfolio.
-The early retirement of the Huntington 1 unit reports lower fixed coal costs and lower emissions.
+Through 2042, the PVRR(d) shows that retiring Huntington 1 early at the end of 2028 is \$160 million higher cost than the P-MM Portfolio.
+These two portfolios had a risk adjustment that, when added to the total PVRR, rounded to the same figure, so on a risk-adjusted basis, the PVRR(d) remains a \$160 million higher cost than the P-MM portfolio.
+The early retirement of Huntington 1 has lower fixed coal costs and lower emissions.
 This figure is offset by the higher proxy capital costs caused by accelerating builds into the highest part of the supply side cost curve.